ca-srg/ragent/README.md

 ### Prepare Markdown Documents

-Before using mdRAG, you need to prepare markdown documents in a `markdown/` directory.
+Before using RAGent, you need to prepare markdown documents in a `markdown/` directory.
 These documents should contain the content you want to make searchable through the RAG system.

 ```bash
 # Create markdown directory